nanopack/mist/README.md

 Available Commands:
-  ping        Ping a running mist server subscribe   Subscribe tags unsubscribe Unsubscribe tags publish     Publish a message list        List all subscriptions
+  ping        Ping a running mist server subscribe   Subscribe tags publish     Publish a message unsubscribe Unsubscribe tags list        List all subscriptions

 Flags:
       --authenticator="": Setting this option enables authentication and uses the authenticator provided to store tokens --config="": /path/to/config.yml
   -h, --help[=false]: help for
-      --listeners=[tcp://127.0.0.1:1445,http://127.0.0.1:8080,ws://127.0.0.1:8888]: A comma delimited list of servers to start
+      --host="127.0.0.1:1445": The IP of a running mist server to connect to --listeners=[tcp://127.0.0.1:1445,http://127.0.0.1:8080,ws://127.0.0.1:8888]: A comma delimited list of servers to start
       --log-file="/var/log/mist.log": If log-type=file, the /path/to/logfile; ignored otherwise
       --log-level="INFO": Output level of logs (TRACE, DEBUG, INFO, WARN, ERROR, FATAL) --log-type="stdout": The type of logging (stdout, file) --replicator="": not yet implemented
       --server[=false]: Run mist as a server
-      --token="": Auth token used when connecting to a Mist started with an authenticator -v, --version[=false]: Display the current version of this CLI
+      --tags=[]: Tags used when subscribing, publishing, or unsubscribing --token="": Auth token used when connecting to a Mist started with an authenticator --version[=false]: Display the current version of this CLI

 Use " [command] --help" for more information about a command.
 ```